 Without further ado, here are some highlights from the cutest, do-it-yourself Sesame Street party.

-My sister made this Sesame Street lamp from planters, PVC, and spray paint!
+My sister made the above Sesame Street party lamp from planters, PVC, and spray paint!
 It also lights up!
 Pretty cool, right?!

 The front side of the pennants that are hanging around the patio have Sesame Street faces.
 Here’s a closer shot: